brxyxn/go_mps_redcage/README.md

 }
 ```

-Additionally there are some improvements based on the "ficitious" client's requirement.
+> Additionally there are some improvements based on the "ficitious" client's requirement, however, those might be covered at another time.